PowerDNS/pdns/docs/backends/tinydns.rst

 bad/corrupt data.
 This option (change to yes), allows you to ignore that bad RDATA to make PowerDNS operate when bad data is in your CDB file.
 Be aware that the records are then ignored, where tinydns would still send out the bogus data.
-The option is primarily useful in master mode, as that reads all the packets in the zone to find all the SOA records.
+The option is primarily useful in primary mode, as that reads all the packets in the zone to find all the SOA records.

 .. _setting-tinydns-locations: